 City Centre Lanes

-A draft lane strategy has now been developed in partnership with a variety of stakeholders and containing a wide range of potential actions.
-We have consulted extensively with over 400 people commenting on the plan during the public consultation phase.
-The Council will consider how best to take this strategy forward.
+Glasgow’s City Centre Lane Strategy has now been developed in partnership with a variety of stakeholders and containing a wide range of potential actions.
+We have consulted extensively with over 400 people commenting on the plan during the public consultation phase and considered how best to take the strategy forward.

-This strategy is important as Lanes in Glasgow City Centre have not traditionally been utilised to their full potential.
-With around 90 lanes in the City Centre Strategy area, the laneway network is valued as a vital part of the city centre’s rich heritage and character with a close collaboration between lanes and the distribution of listed buildings.
+This strategy is vital as Lanes in Glasgow City Centre have not traditionally been used to their full potential.
+With around 90 lanes in the City Centre Strategy area, the laneway network is a vital part of the city centre’s rich heritage and character with a close collaboration between lanes and the distribution of listed buildings.
 Encouraging effective partnership working will create opportunities to improve the lanes and by doing so the quality of the City Centre experience for all visitors, residents and businesses.